AartiRamani/DataScience-Portfolio/Heart Attack Prediction/README.md

   #### Installing
      You will need Jupyter Notebook to run the ipynb file.
 Install Anaconda for Jupyter Notebook.
   #### Executing program
-    Clone this folder and run the ipynb file using Jupyter Notebook.
     Download the dataset in the same path as the jupyter file before executing the code.
+	Clone this GitHub folder and run the ipynb file using Jupyter Notebook.

   #### Help
   #### Authors